 Many believers who have struggled to have assurance have struggled the way they have because of an imbalanced assessment of their standing in grace owing to their prioritization of the third source of assurance over the first source of assurance.
 That is, by falling into an obsessive practice of introspection they turn the eyes of their hope inwardly to scrutinize themselves.
 They grope about for some certain evidence of regeneration in the midst of a far-from-perfect obedience rather than lifting their eyes upward to behold the perfect righteousness of their Mediator and Advocate.
 They fall into the subtle snare of seeking assurance primarily by looking to their own performance and works rather than resting in simple, childlike faith in the finished work of the cross.
 In doing so, they struggle frequently as their minds are buffeted with many doubts since they are seeking perfect assurance from imperfect performance and flawed personal righteousness.

-Never will we find within ourselves the source of confidence we need to experience the certainty and assurance of our salvation.
+Never will we find within ourselves the source of confidence we need to experience the full assurance of faith.
 Our primary source of assurance must be the infallible Word and finished work of our Lord and Savior.
-May God grant us to say with Paul, “But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world” (Gal.
+This is why it is so important to understand the fruits of regeneration and how they bear witness to faith within—never apart from—the gracious context of the saving work of Christ and the promises of the covenant of grace.
+After all, we have nothing to boast of in ourselves.
+As the Puritans were apt to say, apart from being sanctified unto God by the blood of Jesus, the best of our good deeds would merit nothing short of eternal damnation.
+A well-informed faith is self-deprecating with respect to personal performance and Christ-magnifying with a view to God’s performance.
+It leads one to say with Paul, “But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world” (Gal.
 6:14).

 Believer, do you struggle with assurance?
-Do you anguish over whether you are saved or not?
-Lift up your eyes and behold the Lamb of God who takes away the sin of the world (John 1:29).
+Do you face anxiety over whether you are saved or not?
+Lift up your eyes and “behold the Lamb of God who takes away the sin of the world” (John 1:29).

-Whether you are truly regenerate or not, I tell you, the remedy is the same: look away from self to Christ, placing all your trust and hope in Him, and in Him alone.
+Whether you are truly regenerate or not, I tell you, the remedy involves a look to the same Sin-bearer as your source of righteousness and peace before God.
+Look away from self to Christ, placing all your trust and hope and confidence in Him.
 If you are saved but struggling with assurance, only Christ can speak peace to your troubled soul and calm the turbulent waters of doubts and fears.
-If you are not saved, in Christ alone is the righteousness by which you can be accepted in the presence of God.
+If you are not saved, in Christ alone is the righteousness by which you can be justified in the presence of God.
 So, whether you are saved or lost, run to the open arms of the Son of God, “looking unto Jesus, the author and finisher of our faith” (Heb.
 12:2).
-May your prayer resonate with that of the psalmist when he prayed, “Be my strong refuge, To which I may resort continually; You have given the commandment to save me, For You are my rock and my fortress.”
-(Ps.
+Embrace the objective promise of the Word and receive the whole Christ, just as He is set forth in the Scriptures.
+Make your prayer to resonate with that of the psalmist when he exclaimed, “Be my strong refuge, to which I may resort continually; You have given the commandment to save me, for You are my rock and my fortress” (Ps.
 71:3).
+Pray and pray and continue to pray in earnest as you pursue the means of grace until you are sure that God has implanted a Spirit-wrought faith in your heart and sealed to you all the precious promises of His Word.
+And may your daily walk be characterized by ongoing and ever-deepening expressions of faith and repentance as you turn from self to Christ more fully every day.